 Scholarships & Aid

-The Department of Mathematics awards a number of scholarships.
+The Department of Mathematics and Statistics awards a number of scholarships.
 Applications are available in the math department office, 515 Pray Harold and they are due at the end of January.
 Those receiving scholarships are invited to attend the awards ceremony in April.

 Bradley M. Harris Scholarship